 Tia Brown, Community Engagement Coordinator

 Tia Brown is an educator, a writer, and a Buffalo, NY native.
-She holds an MFA in Writing from Pacific University, has taught English in three countries, seen the sun set in over 70 cities, and is currently an editor at Qween City – a lifestyle blog that document the women in the Western New York region.
+She holds an MFA in Writing from Pacific University, has taught English in three countries, seen the sun set in over 70 cities, and is currently an editor at Qween City – a lifestyle blog that documents the women in the Western New York region.
 She’s living proof that English majors can find gainful employment and that you can go home again.

 Tabitha O’Connell, Preservation Planner